deckarep/dungeon-rush/README.md

   * This would make the game a little more interesting because you can pick up cerrtain heroes as part of the strategy to help you cope with the certain level.
 * Introduce themed levels, like a frost level where most or all baddies are cold-based.
-* Introduce upgrades along the way, pick up treason, loot upgrade your heroes.
+* Introduce upgrades along the way, loot upgrade your heroes.
-* Gamepad support, it might be fun to not always use the damn keyboard.
+* ✅ Gamepad support, it might be fun to not always use the damn keyboard.
+* Weather effects, snow, rain, wind, fog-of-war, etc.
+* Show temporary animated scores when certain events occur like picking up loot